 All nonresident members of a professional athletic team are subject to Illinois income tax on the Illinois portion of their total compensation for services performed as a member of such a team.
-For more information, see the nonresident step by step instructions for Line 7, or refer to "What if I need assistance, forms, or schedules?" for our telephone numbers.
+For more information, see Booklet IL-700, Illinois Payroll/ Withholding Income Tax Returns and Instructions, or refer to "What if I need assistance, forms, or schedules?" for our telephone numbers.